MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-173-Shippers-General-Requirements-Shipments-Packagings/subpart-E-Nonbulk-Packaging-Hazardous-Materials-Other-Than-Class-1-Class-7/section-173.185.md

 |Maximum number of cells/batteries per package|                                      No Limit                                       |                                    8 cells                                    |                                    2 batteries                                     |                                   No Limit                                    |                                     8 cells                                      |                                     2 batteries.                                      |
 |   Maximum net quantity (mass) per package   |                                       2.5 kg                                        |                                      n/a                                      |                                        n/a                                         |                                    2.5 kg                                     |                                       n/a                                        |                                         n/a.                                          |

-(ii) When packages required to bear the handling marking in paragraph (c)(3)(ii) are placed in an overpack, the handling marking must either be clearly visible through the overpack, or the handling marking must also be affixed on the outside of the overpack, and the overpack must be marked with the word “OVERPACK”.
+(ii) When packages required to bear the lithium battery mark in paragraph (c)(3)(i) are placed in an overpack, the lithium battery mark must either be clearly visible through the overpack, or the handling mark must also be affixed on the outside of the overpack, and the overpack must be marked with the word “OVERPACK.”

 (iii) Each shipment with packages required to bear the handling marking must include an indication on the air waybill of compliance with this paragraph (c)(4) (or the applicable ICAO Packing Instruction), when an air waybill is used.